Eunggseo/big_data_team1/README.md

 Clinical notes are stored as long, fragmented, and inconsistent unstructured text, making it difficult for clinicians and analysts to search across patient histories or answer clinical questions quickly.

 This project implements a Retrieval-Augmented Generation (RAG) system that combines structured search, semantic retrieval, reranking, and grounded LLM generation.
-The Streamlit interface supports patient-level chart review and population-level clinical question answering by retrieving relevant MIMIC-IV discharge notes, synthesizing answers from the retrieved evidence, and displaying supporting notes through an Evidence Vault.
+The Streamlit interface supports patient-level chart review and cross note clinical question answering by retrieving relevant MIMIC-IV discharge notes, synthesizing answers from the retrieved evidence, and displaying supporting notes through an Evidence Vault.

 The system uses a FAISS vector store for semantic similarity search, SQLite for direct patient/note/admission lookup, OpenAI embedding and chat models for retrieval and generation, and RAGAS-based evaluation to assess answer quality.